5/6/2025

 speaker

-Jay Gellmacher
+Jay Gelmacher

 Chief Executive Officer

-And I'd like to add that I agree with everything what Mike just said we've also as you know we've demonstrated the type of gross margin expansion now for multiple quarters and I think that's a little bit of the proof of the pudding but then what Mike said I agree with.
+And I'd like to add that I agree with everything what Mike just said.
+We've also, as you know, we've demonstrated the type of gross margin expansion now for multiple quarters.
+And I think that's a little bit of the proof of the pudding, but then what Mike said, I agree with.

 speaker

-Analyst, Evercore ISI
+Analyst, Evercore ISI (for Amit Daryanani)

-Okay thank you.
+Okay, thank you.

 speaker